WRITTEN 1878 – SET IN 1840-50

 Clym: to Eustacia, ‘Your words have no longer their old flavour.
 And so love dies with good fortune!’
 (316); ‘He did sometimes think that he had been ill-used by fortune (448)

-Oedipus theme of Clym’s part blindness.
+There is strong linking of Clym with Oedipus through Clym’s part blindness.
 However, consider the view that Hardy failed to raise the alienation between mother and son to tragic proportions because he refused to give ‘the mutual recognition of mother and son, and the recognition of their misunderstanding.’
 (Spectator 1879).

 Setting: The heath ‘had a lonely face, suggesting tragical possibilities’ (55).
 ‘Those gust which tore the trees merely waved the furze and heather in a light caress.
 Egdon was made for such times as these.’
 (269); the night was ‘funereal’ (419); The night was such that one would think of ‘nocturnal scenes of disaster’ … the last plague in Egypt … the agony in Gethsemane.’
-(420)
+(420).
+Is Egdon the novel’s tragic hero?

-Rural Events, old ways, witchcraft, paganism and superstition
+1. (d) Rural ways, witchcraft, paganism and superstition

 Eustacia despises the rural but uses traditional activities to achieve her ends e.g. gypsying, mumming, bonfire.
-Eustacia feels Clym is wasting his talents IV ii.
-Eustacia regrets Clym’s return to the heath IV i
+She feels Clym is wasting his talents IV ii and regrets Clym’s return to the heath IV i

 Traditional events and activities take the plot forward.
 The rhythm of the old ways revealed ‘the poetry of existence.’
 (131).
 The novel progresses through the changes of the seasons: the winter Mumming probably a survival of the Roman masquerade, haircutting, bucket fetching, gypsying, maypoling, the Maypole (452) a ‘symbolic custom’ Lammas tide (76) (1 August celebration of early harvest) and summer and winter solstices, bonfires, ‘the flames from funeral piles long ago kindled there had shone down the lowlands as these were shining now.’, weddings, christenings, toast at ‘The Quiet Woman to celebrate wedding ‘and wish ‘em joy’; The bed with feathers VI iv, dancing at Christmas.
 Johnny gathering ‘whortleberries’ when he meets Mrs Yeobright (348)

-The Rustics: Christian born when there was ‘no moon…that’s bad for him’ (76) ‘no moon no man’’ (76); Dancing among the ‘vlankers’ is ‘tempting the Wicked one’ (81); Susan is afraid that a ‘deathshead’ moth would land on her and suck her blood.
+The Rustics: Christian born when there was ‘no moon…that’s bad for him’ (76) ‘no moon no man’’ (76); Hardy presents Christian, the soi-disant “man of the mournfullest make” as part of the rustic sense of inevitability of doom.
+Dancing among the ‘vlankers’ is ‘tempting the Wicked one’ (81); Susan is afraid that a ‘deathshead’ moth would land on her and suck her blood.
 She dreams of a death’s head (82).
 Susan’s use of the stocking needle (233) – blood drawing was a remedy.
 Susan has a part in Eustacia’s destruction too IV vii.
 Johnny is the undoing of Eustacia in his talk with Clym V ii; Susan’s anti-witchcraft incantation (422); Johnny seriously unwell – after telling Clym of Eustacia’s behaviour (417); adders don’t die ‘till the sun goes down (358)

 Eustacia: The fire belongs to a witch Book I v; Absolute Queen I vii; Eustacia has ‘pagan eyes, full of nocturnal mysteries’ I vii; Colour of soul: ‘flame-like’ I vii ‘People say she’s a witch (221); ‘Good girls don’t get treated as witches even on Egdon.’
 (237); Eustacia passing of Susan’s house and Johnny’s sickness are linked.
 ‘Mother I do feel bad’ (421).
-Eustacia as a ‘figure in a phantasmagoria’ as she passes Susan’s threshold (416)
+Eustacia as a ‘figure in a phantasmagoria’ as she passes Susan’s threshold (416).
+Eustacia’s own ‘How bewitched I was!’
+V iii and Susan’s belief that she bewitched her children.

 Mrs Yeobright: ‘saw the creature, and the creature saw her: she quivered throughout, and averted her eyes.’
 (359)